sk4red/tfaz-github-actions/README.md

 export GITHUB_TOKEN=PAT_TOKEN_VALUE

 # Log into Azure and select a subscription where you will deploy resources
-az account login -s SUBSCRIPTION_NAME
+az account set --subscription SUBSCRIPTION_NAME

 # Go into the remote setup directory
 cd remote_setup